-Litigation can be slow and how long it takes to go to court varies from case to case depending on the type of case, court calendar and other factors.
-This can often be frustrating to people who are experiencing litigation for the first time.
+Litigation moves slowly and can often be frustrating to people who are experiencing litigation for the first time.
 The average civil case takes between 6-18 months from start to finish, but the timeline may be shorter or significantly longer depending on the nature of the case, the court’s calendar and the actions taken by the opposing parties.

 Litigation Involves a Lot of Waiting

 Once the case is filed and served on the Defendant, he or she will have between 21-30 days to respond to the petition.
 After a response is filed, the case moves into the discovery phase where written questions and requests for information are exchanged between the parties.
 The response time for these requests is generally thirty (30) days.
 Furthermore, when motions are filed, responses are not due for fourteen (14) to thirty (30) days depending on the types of motions filed.
 As a result of these timelines, there are often points in the litigation where we are waiting for responses from the other side.
 During these times, we work on preparing your case, researching case law and/or discussing possible settlements with the opposing counsel.
 Therefore, while it may feel like nothing is happening, your case is progressing through the litigation process.

 Most of the Timing is Out of Our Control